 The student will understand and interpret foundational knowledge relating to historical, socio-cultural, geographic and economic conditions in Latin America, as well as how Latin America interacted with world powers.

-She/he will be able to critically analyze ideas, evidence and arguments relating to a current topic or a significant historical event/process in Latin America, and effect a significant oral presentation, demonstrating recent knowledge from books, newspapers, and journals, many of which are written in target languages.
+LAS students will be able to critically analyze ideas, evidence, and arguments relating to a topic or a significant historical event/process in Latin America, and make a significant oral presentation, demonstrating recent knowledge from books, newspapers, and journals, many of which are written in target languages.

-She/he will demonstrate both written and verbal fluency in Spanish or Portuguese.
+LAS students will demonstrate written and verbal fluency in both Spanish or Portuguese.